Prouk/moujin_bot/README.md

 Every info will always be on that specific message, and it will be updated each time a music end. same thing for the commands, there is no `skip` or `stop` commands, every interraction is made with buttons on the `player`.

-At the end of the queue, the player will disappear until we add another song.
+At the end of the queue, the player will disappear until we add another song `(the bot need to re join a channel before playing another song)`.

+Curently the bot support :

+- Queuing songs
+- Play / Pause
+- Skip
+- Stop
+- "Send me that" button that send you the info of the currently playing music in a DM channel (so you can keep track of the music you like in this DM chann)
+- other features coming soon ...

 ## Authors